 - The APC-like intracellular domain allows for enhanced processing and presentation of tumor-specific antigens, which is expected to amplify the body’s endogenous adaptive T-cell response against the tumor.

-First-generation CER T cells target tumor-specific stress ligands
+First-generation CER T cells target eat me ligands upregulated on tumor cells

-Our first-generation CER T cells employ a naturally occurring phagocyte receptor that binds to the phospholipid phosphatidylserine (PS) externalized on the surface of stressed or damaged tumor cells.
+Our first-generation CER T cells employ a naturally occurring phagocyte receptor that binds to the phospholipid phosphatidylserine (PS) externalized on the surface of tumor cells.
 PS normally is present on the inside of a cell’s plasma membrane, but shifts to the external leaflet in pathologic settings such as in transformed or virally infected cells, or under stress conditions.
-Tumor-targeting cytotoxic agents can also further induce PS exposure on tumor cells.
-The activated CER T cell then synergizes with the cytotoxic agent to induce and enhance anti-tumor effects.
+Tumor-targeting cytotoxic agents can also further augment target on tumor cells to potentially drive CER T cell function.

 CER T cells are designed to have a dual mechanism of action

 CER-T cells function at the interface of the innate and adaptive immune systems, making them uniquely suited for cancer immunotherapy.
-Binding of the CER induces phagocyte-like engulfment activity of the CER T cell via tumor-agnostic stress ligands.
-The intracellular domains of the CER have the capacity to induce the complementary effects of
+Binding of the CER induces phagocyte-like engulfment activity of the CER T. The intracellular domains of the CER have the capacity to induce the complementary effects of

 - Direct tumor killing mediated by CER T cells

 - Secondary endogenous immune responses through APC-like presentation of tumor-associated antigens

 Thus, CERo’s technology has the potential to overcome major barriers to successful adoptive cell therapy by combining direct cell killing and phagocytic antigen presentation into single T cells to achieve tumor control.